Teresa’s Bake Shop – Christmas Cookie Extravaganza – 2013

 We make these cookies frequently for our Christmas Cookie Extravaganzas, but they are very labor intensive.
 Especially when you bake 5 or 6 batches at a time like we usually do (300-400 cookies).
 I made five batches of the cookies and eight batches of the icing so no matter how you shake it out, it’s a lot of work.

 Plus, of course, there have to be sprinkles on the cookies! 🙂 It does take a long time to frost all those cookies by hand and then sprinkle jimmies or sprinkles over the top.
 It works best to sprinkle the jimmies on top of the cookie right after you ice each cookie and before the icing has a chance to dry, set up, and harden.
 After that, the sprinkles won’t adhere to the icing.
 So there’s about a 5-10 minute window and then all bets are off!

 When we lived in Florida back in the 1980s, our neighbors across the street brought a plate of these wonderful cookies to us for Christmas one year.
 Debbie’s recipe only called for pressing the cookies with sugar from the bottom of a glass–no icing.
-And while these cookies were amazing to the taste, they became sensational when I added one of my mom’s icing recipes from an old 4-H Dessert cookbook, circa 1960s.
+These cookies were amazing to the taste buds.
+But they became sensational when I added one of my mom’s icing recipes from an old 4-H Dessert cookbook, circa 1960s.

 BEST Sugar Cookies are sensational as you will find out when you make them.
-I’m sure anyone who’s ever eaten these cookies (and that’s been hundreds of people over the last three decades) will attest to how wonderful these cookies are.
-So, if you want a fabulous sugar cookie with icing,then consider making BEST Sugar Cookies at your next opportunity.
+I’m sure anyone who’s ever eaten these cookies will attest to how wonderful these cookies are.
+(For the record, that’s been hundreds of people over the last three decades) So, if you want a fabulous sugar cookie with icing, then consider making BEST Sugar Cookies at your next opportunity.
 You will be lucky if you get any.
 They will be gobbled down in no time!
 Seriously.